asg017/dataflow/README.md

 img = FileAttachment("image.png").image();
 ```

-The top comment must be a `/* ... */` style comment, where the body is a YAML object, with a single key `FileAttachments`, which defines an object where the keys are the "API-friendly" name of a file attachment, and the value is the path relative to the `.ojs` file of the FileAttachment.
+The top comment must be a `/* ... */` style comment, where the body is a YAML object, with a single key `FileAttachments`, which defines an object where the keys are the "API-friendly" name of a file attachment, and the values are the path relative to the `.ojs` file of the FileAttachment.

 ### Secrets